ScruffyTheMoose/primeNumbers/README.md

 ```

 ### progressions.py
-A module built from scratch that can build arithmetic sequences of primes and determine the longest sequences identfied based on the provided parameters.
-The base algorithm in arithmeticProg() will return a dictionary containing all of the sequences built.
-Additionally, llap() will find and return the details of the longest sequences in the set.
+A module built from scratch that can build arithmetic sequences of primes and determine the longest sequences in a range.

 ```
 # finding progressions